ejmr/LNVL/README.md

 The `docs` directory contains documentation for LNVL.
 Users who want to write stories with LNVL will want to read the `Howto.md` document.
 The rest of the documentation is useful to computer programmers who wish to extend or expand the engine.
-If you have the programs [Tup][tup] and [Pandoc][pandoc] you can run the command `tup upd` to create nice HTML versions of all of the documents.

 Examples